 In 2017 he received a grant from Loeb Classical Library Fund in order to conduct new fieldwork in Rome to clarify the design of the “Horologium” of Augustus, a monumental timepiece in the northern Campus Martius.
 In 2017 and 2018 he published two articles critiquing Edmund Buchner’s theories about the Horologium and proposing a new interpretation of the relationship between the Horologium and the nearby Ara Pacis Augustae.

 In recent years, he has founded two online, peer-reviewed journals in the field of digital archaeology.
 He is now co-editor-in-chief emeritus of one of them: Open Access journal Studies in Digital Heritage.
 He is Founder and President of Flyover Zone Productions (established in 2016), a commercial company based in Bloomington, Indiana whose mission is to commercialize products and services using 3D digital technologies to present cultural heritage sites and monuments to the general public.

-In 2005 Bernard Frischer was given the Pioneer Award of the International Society on Virtual Systems and Multimedia.
+In 2005 he was given the Pioneer Award of the International Society on Virtual Systems and Multimedia.
 In 2009, he was the recipient of the Tartessus Lifetime Achievement Prize from the Spanish Society of Virtual Archaeology.
-In 2010-11 he held the Senior Prize Fellowship of the Zukunftskolleg at the University of Konstanz, where since 2012 he has served as a member of the Scientific Advisory Board.